Skip to content

 By default, Stripe allows all authenticated 3DS payments to go through.
 You can adjust your rules to block 3DS payments that are flagged as high risk.
 You can also consider other signals that usually apply to normal charges, such as velocity, transaction size, and CVC/AVS checks.

 Visa calculates the fraud level using early fraud warning (EFW) data sourced from their TC40 reporting.
-Users are placed into this program if they meet or exceed the monthly thresholds for both of the following criteria:
+Businesses are placed into this program if they meet or exceed the monthly thresholds for both of the following criteria:

-- The total USD volume of EFWs for Visa 3DS-authenticated payments (Fraud Volume)
+• The total USD volume of EFWs for Visa 3DS-authenticated payments (Fraud volume)

-- The ratio of the USD volume of EFWs for Visa 3DS-authenticated payments to the USD volume of all captured Visa 3DS-authenticated payments (Fraud Rate)
+• The ratio of the USD volume of EFWs for Visa 3DS-authenticated payments to the USD volume of all captured Visa 3DS-authenticated payments (Fraud rate)

 An EFW belongs to the month in which the TC40 was reported, not the month when the reported payment was captured.
 For example, calculations for February include 3DS-authenticated payments captured in February and EFWs reported in February for 3DS-authenticated payments, even if the potentially fraudulent payments were captured in January.
 The February calculations don’t consider any payments captured in January.